Festival of Fine Craft

 Collaborate + Create: Art-Making Experiences

-Join us during the Festival for a series of complimentary hands-on experiences for all ages, sponsored by PNC Arts Alive!
+Join us during the Festival for a series of complimentary hands-on experiences for all ages, presented by PNC Arts Alive!

 Scarecrow Construction

 Our scarecrow construction tent is a fall family tradition!
-Protect your fall crops or decorate your home with a handmade scarecrow.
-Choose an outfit from an assortment of shirts and pants, or bring an outfit to stuff with straw.
+Join the fun in protecting your fall crops or decorating your home with a handmade scarecrow.
+Choose from an our assortment of shirts & pants, or bring an outfit from home to stuff with straw!

 Sidewalk Chalk